 Using warm butter or even room-temperature butter will work out differently.
 Everything will be a lot denser than you’d expect it to be, and the gummy texture will become an issue.

 Needless to say, this isn’t the type of biscuit that most people desire.
-If you’re having your biscuits turn out gummy, then try using cold butter to make them taste the way that you want them to.
+If your biscuits are coming out gummy, try using cold butter next time.

 Another idea is to chill the bowl and the flour before you start mixing.
 It might be easier if you measure the flour, place it in the bowl, and then stick it in the refrigerator for a while.

 Some people even go so far as to refrigerate the flour for one night before they are set to make the biscuits.
-This might not be completely necessary, but you can indeed get good results by chilling the flour.
+This might not be completely necessary, but you can indeed get good results by chilling it.

 2 – Using the Wrong Type of Flour